hummingbot/hummingbot/documentation/docs/quickstart/run-bot.md

 ---

-If you have successfully configure a pure market making bot in step 3, you should see the following message in the left pane of Hummingbot:
+If you have successfully configured a pure market making bot in step 3, you should see the following message in the left pane of Hummingbot:

 ![](/assets/img/quickstart_start.png)